Alpheus-godswill1/blogging_system3/README.md

 ## SECTION 3 :

-## Single Post Display Feature totally explained.
+## Single Post Display Feature explained.

-1. Post is first searched on search tab to give you the image below.
+1. Post is first searched on the search tab to give you the image below.

 ![Single_Display](https://user-images.githubusercontent.com/60825409/206929673-25b046b9-346f-4895-a442-ff90d365c49d.png)